 Covered drugs: The term we use to mean all of the prescription drugs covered by our plan.
+Refer to Chapter 5 and Chapter 6 for more information.

 Covered services: The general term we use to mean all of the health care, long-term services and supports, supplies, prescription and over-the-counter drugs, equipment, and other services covered by our plan.
+Refer to Chapter 4 for more information.